 To ensure that screen readers read data entry field labels properly, use the following general guidelines when creating field labels:

 Avoid repeating group box labels in the field labels within the group box.

 When you include fields within a group box, screen readers read the group box label before each field label within the group box.

 Avoid adding additional text after the field that explains information about what the user should enter.

 Screen readers do not typically read this type of text with the field labels.
 Instead, a user must specifically command the screen reader to read the entire page or a particular area of the page.
 As an alternative to including additional text after the field, make the field label more descriptive.

 Do not use static text or a second independent field as the label for a data entry field.

-Doing so may cause confusion for some blind or visually impaired users because not all screen readers interpret these situations correctly.
+Doing so may cause confusion for people who are blind or visually impaired, because not all screen readers interpret these situations correctly.
 Always assign the label to the field in the properties for that field.